-This sublime window spent more than 50 years in British Columbia after it was purchased from the estate of William Randolph Hearst in 1952.
+This conceptual masterpiece spent more than 50 years in British Columbia after it was purchased from the estate of William Randolph Hearst in 1952.
 It was sold at auction in Vancouver to a London art dealer in 2007, owing to the stunning apathy of Canada’s museum and heritage authorities.
-A transcendent Renaissance treasure was good enough for the Metropolitan Museum but apparently not for Canada!
+A transcendent Renaissance treasure was good enough for the Metropolitan Museum, but apparently not for Canada

 The French master Valentin Bousch created seven brilliant windows in the 1530s for the Benedictine Priory at Flavigny-sur-Moselle, France.
 Companion windows from the Priory are now at The Metropolitan Museum in New York.
 An article by a Corpus Vitrearum scholar is on our articles page, courtesy The Metropolitan Museum.